The World’s 8 Most Underrated Honeymoon Destinations

-Though it somehow just missed our list of the world’s best canal cities, the place known as “God’s own country,” boasts some of the most serene, fascinating canal cruises in the world.
-Multi-day boat trips (some on houseboats that would rival any US luxury hotel) take you through backwaters where you’ll see Indian life at its most raw.
-Or if you wanna get off the water, India’s best beaches are also in Kerala, and many of them are as remote as those you’d find in the South Pacific.
+Though it somehow just missed our list of the world’s best canal cities, the place known as “God’s own country” is home to some of the most serene canal cruises in the world.
+Multi-day boat trips—some on houseboats that would rival any five-star hotel in the U.S.—take you through backwaters where you’ll see an authentic side of life here.
+Or, if you want to get off the water, India’s best beaches are also in Kerala, and many of them are as remote as those you’d find in the South Pacific.
 There's also the nearby Western Ghats, a mountain range with sweeping views and bright green tea plantations.
 Be sure to hit Eravikulam National Park, a 37-square-mile swath that sits entirely above the tree line and even features jungle camps, if you want to sleep in true wilderness.

 Quite simply, this might be the most scenic lake in North America.
-And while a honeymoon in the nearby resort town of Banff is nothing groundbreaking, making the most of the experience by taking the train to Jasper -- just a short drive away -- is.
-Via Rail Canada has trains that leave from both Toronto and Vancouver, the latter route taking you through the Canadian Rockies where you'll see the mountains from your own private sleeper car.
-Once there, you can spend your days embracing the great outdoors, canoeing, hiking, or simply admiring the striking turquoise of the lake from a rooftop jacuzzi in one of the surrounding lodges.
+And one of the best ways to soak up the scenery is with a train ride from Banff to Jasper.
+VIA Rail Canada has trains that leave from both Toronto and Vancouver, the latter route taking you through the Canadian Rockies, where you'll see the mountains from the comfort of your own private sleeper car.
+Once you arrive, spend your days embracing the great outdoors, canoeing, hiking, or simply admiring the striking turquoise of the lake from a rooftop jacuzzi in one of the surrounding lodges.